Sweet and Simple Painted Rocks

 Painted Rocks vases

-These rocks can all be painted in 15 minutes because they’re so simple.
-I really love the simplicity of them.
+The rocks can all be painted in 15 minutes because they’re so simple.
+I really love the simplicity of them, but I think I’ll add more detail to my next batch.

 Painted Rocks vases and plants

 These are the sketches I made before painting on the rocks.
 Like I said my sketches are a little better.
-I obviously need to paint more but I’m still happy with how they turned out.
+I obviously need to paint more often but I’m still happy with how they turned out.
+Wouldn’t these make cute embroidery pieces?
+That might be my next craft project.

 Painted Rocks and sketches

 How cute is this little display?
 Are you ready to try your hand at rock painting?
-Click on the Craft Lightning button below to see other rock painting ideas.
-There are so many fun and creative ideas!
+It’s always fun to try a new craft especially if it’s simple and not time consuming.

 Painted Rocks display